AetherVoid/Samsara-Telos/docs/keynotes/C-equals-T-times-A.md

 In altered states—near-death, deep meditation, or psychedelic vision—time may halt, collapse, or spiral.
 We enter the eternal moment.
 Time, it seems, is not fixed.
 It is **shaped** by attention.

 Some say "time is money."
 But is it?
-I once asked my mentor Ulysses:
-*"Did Chris Gardner's time only become valuable the moment he walked into that brokerage firm?"*
-Was his time, as a homeless man, worthless until the money came?

 The deeper question:
 Is a billionaire’s minute worth more than a homeless man’s hour?